Lets Make A Landmark Bed-Stuys Weeksville Becomes a Tourist Attractionby Kevin Plumberg

 Today, the Weeksville Society is still fixing up those old houses.
 Each structure is being restored using authentic materials to reflect the period in which it was built.
 The verandas of the houses will lead out to a courtyard, designated Hunterfly Court.
 The backyards of the houses will become kitchen-gardens, with herbs and vegetables that people who lived in the houses would have grown.

 The difficulties of getting Weeksville open to the public abound, however.
-In the post-September 11 environment, many foundations and corporations in the city cut back on their donations.
-Also, obtaining money for historic preservation is a hard sell for foundations whose portfolios may already include funding for social services, literacy or even teen pregnancy programs, notes Executive Director Green.
-Besides financial obstacles, restoring houses that are over 150-years-old is physically challenging.
+In the post-9/11 environment, many foundations and corporations in the city cut back on their donations.
+Also, obtaining money for historic preservation is a hard sell for foundations whose portfolios may already include funding for social services, literacy, or even teen pregnancy programs, notes executive director Green.
+Besides financial obstacles, restoring houses that are over 150 years old is physically challenging.
 Researching and acquiring the right materials can be a painstakingly slow process, especially for the Weeksville Society’s small staff of consultants and volunteers.
 "Because this is a historic preservation project, you can’t just slapdash it," says Green.

 Meanwhile, the Weeksville Society’s mission has expanded to include an educational mandate to "promote the significance of the historical Weeksville community and early African-American history in New York."
 To this end, the Weeksville Society provides pamphlets and study aids to local schools.
 One of the aids entitled "Let’s Make A Landmark" even includes a paper cutout of a Hunterfly Road house.
 Ultimately, the group wants to host cultural performances and neighborhood events on the grounds near the houses.